ZzBombardierzZ/EpochRemote-DiscordBot/readme.md

 - Automatic backups of the server's database.
 - Manually backup the server's database.
 - Easily restore your database from a backup.
+- Includes a batch file to easily pull updates from a remote git repository.
 - Add custom commands to the discord server that can call other batch files.

 ## Installation